Missing Canadians raise stakes in China-US-Canada dispute

 BEIJING (AP) — The apparent detentions of two Canadian men in China this week have raised the stakes in a three-way international dispute with the United States.

-The Canadian government said late Wednesday that entrepreneur Michael Spavor went missing after reporting that he was being questioned by Chinese authorities.
+The Canadian government confirmed reports late Wednesday that Michael Spavor, a China-based entrepreneur who organizes tours to North Korea, had gone missing.
 His disappearance follows the detention of former Canadian diplomat Michael Kovrig in Beijing on Monday.

 The two cases ratchet up pressure on Canada, which is holding a Chinese telecommunications executive wanted by the United States.

-The U.S. is seeking the extradition of Huawei Technologies’ Chief Financial Officer Meng Wanzhou, who was arrested in Vancouver on Dec.
+The U.S. is seeking the extradition of Meng Wanzhou, the chief financial officer of Huawei Technologies, who was arrested in Vancouver on Dec.
 1.

+Canadian officials have not been able to contact Spavor “since he let us know he was being questioned by Chinese authorities,” Canadian Global Affairs spokesman Guillaume Bérubé said.
+“We are working very hard to ascertain his whereabouts and we continue to raise this with the Chinese government.”

 Most Read Business Stories